chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 The Hugo Documentation includes a lot of [hosting and deployment recommendations](https://gohugo.io/hosting-and-deployment/).
 Many of these options have free tiers, but static website hosting usually only costs a few dollars per month.

+### Netlify

+[Netlify](https://www.netlify.com/) is a web hosting company specializing in static websites.
+They provide free individual accounts, integration with [GitHub](), and numerous 1-click deployment options with popular static site generators.
+This is a typical workflow with Netlify:

+- Set up a web project with static site generator on a personal computer
+- Initialize a [Git](https://git-scm.com/) repository on the project
+- Push a copy of the repository to [GitHub](https://github.com)
+- Grant Netlify access to GitHub repositories
+- Netlify copies the web project to their servers, build the website, and host the website
+- Updates to web project get pushed to GitHub copy and automatically trigger new website deploys

+Automating this workflow can take some time up front, it saves a lot of time over the course of updating the website.
+Netlify also provides [Netlify Drop](https://app.netlify.com/drop), which is an option to upload the pre-built website folder directlly (no Git/ GitHub integration necessary).

+For deploying the conference proceedings website, run the `hugo` command and upload the `/public/` folder to Netlify Drop to make the website available to the public.

 ## Tips for Archiving Static Websites

 Static websites themselves are not digital repository or preservation systems.
 They do, however, provide a few options for creating [OAIS Submission Information Packages (SIPs)](https://en.wikipedia.org/wiki/Open_Archival_Information_System#The_OAIS_environment_and_information_model).
 In fact, it's possible that static websites are easier to archive than database-driven websites, as Rumianek ([2013](http://www.dlib.org/dlib/january13/rumianek/01rumianek.html)) writes: